atropos-null/LS/py109/py109_studyguide.md

 print("" and "hello") # "" (returns first falsy value - empty string)
 ```

+`or`: Different ways to verbalize `or:
-`or`: If the first operand is `True`, Python **doesn't evaluate the second operand** because the result must be `True`. `or` stops evaluating when it encounters the first truthy value.
-Stated another way: If the first operand is truthy, it returns that value without evaluating the second.
+* If the first operand is `True`, Python **doesn't evaluate the second operand** because the result must be `True`.
+* `or` stops evaluating when it encounters the first truthy value.
+* If the first operand is truthy, it returns that value without evaluating the second.
 If the first operand is falsy, it returns the second operand (regardless of whether it's truthy or falsy).

-Note that it returns the value of the operand, not that its `True` or `False`.
+_Note that `or` returns the value of the operand, not that its `True` or `False`_.

 ```python
 # OR operator returns the first truthy value, or the last value if all are falsy